Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/02_PTesting&Analysis.md

 S3 = RIGHT
 ```

-because lateral geometry is easier to interpret consistently than several changing ultrasonic layouts.
+because their geometry is easier to interpret consistently than several changing ultrasonic configurations.

 ### Modular S1